 - Protects your floors from water damage.

 - Reduces the amount of times you need to clean your floors.

-Most people use an outdoor mat and an indoor mat for extra protection from dripping shoes and clothes.
+Most people use an outdoor front door mat and an indoor rug for extra protection from dripping shoes and clothes.
 And, you won’t have to clean those floors as often when you’re trapping most of that dirt and water on a mat.

 A good mat inside and outside your exterior doors will also help prevent slippery floors.
 Slippery floors can cause falls.
 No one likes to fall.
 Using a doormat can make your home safer from slippery floors.

 I always recommend putting an outdoor door mat outside of every exterior door on your home.
 So, the average house in America will probably have 3 outdoor mats.
 They’ll be outside the garage door, back door, and front door.